-hif_makeimages (checksources) Determine if phase transfer worked for checksource, by checking for decorrelation and positional shift Check that Pipeline Geometric mean of following two scores: Score1=1.0 - abs[(catalog position - fitted position)/beam size] Score2=1.0-abs[(gfluxscale flux - fitted image flux)/gfluxscale flux] Score2 is an indicator of significant decorrelation, although the score may be low for other reasons, including low calibrator S/N. hifa_exportdata products have been exported 1.0 when files successfully exported hifa_imageprecheck For the representative target & spw check that a robust parameter between 0 - 2 can meet the PI-requested angular resolution (AR) 0.5 if no representative target / frequency is found.
-If the PI's desired AR is found in the ASDM, a QA score is assigned as follows: 1.0: PI's AR achieved in both axes with robust=0.5 0.85: PI's AR achieved in both axes with a different robust 0.5: At least one axis is out of range, but the beam area is still within the PI's range 0.25: not even the beam area can be brought within the PI's desired range by changing robust. hif_checkproductsize Check whether target cubes need to be made with non-default parameters or fewer targets imaged in order to keep the image or total product sizes within set limits Check that proper files 0.5 if the products had to be imaged with non-default parameters (larger cells, wider channels, smaller FOV, fewer targets or spw).
-0.25 if the images cannot be made without exceeding the set limits.
-1.0 when target.ms files successfully created; hif_mstransform were created otherwise 0.0 hifa_flagtargets Determine if any target flags were applied 1.0 when no flagging commands applied hif_findcont Determine if continuum could be identified for all spw 1.0 if continuum frequency ranges found for all spw.
-If not, the score is the number of spws with ranges divided by the number of expected spws. hif_uvcontfit Determine if continuum could be fit 1.0 if continuum fit table created hif_uvcontsub Determine if continuum could be subtracted Always set $= 1.0$
+hif_makeimages (checksources) Determine if phase transfer worked for checksource, by checking for decorrelation and positional shift Geometric mean of following two scores: Score1=1.0 - abs[(catalog position - fitted position)/beam size] Score2=1.0-abs[(gfluxscale flux - fitted image flux)/gfluxscale flux] Score2 is an indicator of decorrelation, although the score may be low for other reasons, including calibrator low S/N. hifa_exportdata Check that Pipeline products have been exported 1.0 when files successfully exported. hifa_imageprecheck For the representative target & spw check that a robust parameter between 0 - 2 can meet the PI-requested angular resolution (AR) 0.5 if no representative target / frequency is found.
+If the PI's desired AR is found in the ASDM, a QA score is assigned as follows: 1.0: PI's AR achieved in both axes with robust=0.5.
+0.85: PI's AR achieved in both axes with a different robust.
+0.5: At least one axis is out of range, but the beam area is still within the PI's range.
+0.25: not even the beam area can be brought within the PI's desired range by changing robust. hif_checkproductsize Check whether target cubes need to be made with non-default parameters or fewer targets imaged in order to keep the image or total product sizes within set limits 0.5 if the products had to be imaged with non-default parameters (larger cells, wider channels, smaller FOV, fewer targets or spw).
+0.25 if the images cannot be made without exceeding the set limits. hifa_renorm Check renormalization scaling spectrum for values above 1.02 (2%) 1.0 if scaling spectrum are all below 1.02 so are not applied.
+0.9 if scaling spectrum have values above 1.02 but are not applied and are likely caused by an atmospheric feature, or if scaling spectrum have values above 1.02 and are applied.
+0.85 if a user-excluded region of the scaling spectrum has been applied.
+0.66 if the scaling spectrum have been applied and an atmospheric feature is detected above 1.02.
+N/A if there are no FDM spectral windows in the dataset (no score is calculated).

+hif mstransform Check that proper files 1.0 when target.ms files successfully created; were created otherwise 0.0 hife floatemants Determine if any target 1.0 when no flagging commands applied hifa_flagtargets flags were applied 1.0 when no hagging commands applied Determine if continuum 1.0 if continuum frequency ranges found for all hif findcont could be identified for all spw.
+If not, the score is the number of spws with spw ranges divided by the number of expected spws. hif uvcontfit Determine if continuum 1.0 if continuum fit table created m_uvcontitt could be fit 1.0 ii continuum iit table created hif uvcontsub Determine if continuum Almong get 1.0 mi_uvcontsub could be subtracted Always set $= 1.0$